lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * if the C bit is set, the sender MAY release all resource associated with this SCHC Packet and MAY exit successfully
   * otherwise,

-    - the fragment sender MUST send SCHC Fragment messages containing all the tiles that are reported missing in the SCHC ACK.
-    If the SCHC ACK shows no missing tile at the receiver, the sender
+    - if the SCHC ACK shows no missing tile at the receiver, the sender

       * MUST send a SCHC Sender-Abort
       * MUST release all resource associated with this SCHC Packet
       * MAY exit with an error condition

+    - otherwise

+      * the fragment sender MUST send SCHC Fragment messages containing all the tiles that are reported missing in the SCHC ACK.
-    - if the last message in this sequence of SCHC Fragment messages is not an All-1 SCHC Fragment, then the fragment sender MUST send a SCHC ACK REQ with the W field corresponding to the last window after the sequence.
+      * if the last message in this sequence of SCHC Fragment messages is not an All-1 SCHC Fragment, then the fragment sender MUST send a SCHC ACK REQ with the W field corresponding to the last window after the sequence.

 - otherwise, the fragment sender